Are most academic departments, schools, and colleges of Criminology or Criminal Justice cop shops?

 My history

 Before diving deeper into answering this question, and in the spirit of full disclosure, many years ago, I worked close to four years in a correctional facility, and only a handful of the full-time faculty in the criminology/criminal justice departments I have worked for have had criminal justice practitioner experience.
-More typically, and this situation exists throughout the United States, is that adjuncts or part-timers are current or former practitioners (many with Masters degrees only).
+More typically, and this situation exists throughout the United States, is that many adjuncts or part-timers, in departments of Criminology/Criminal Justice, are current or former practitioners (many with Masters degrees only).

 That being said, several years ago, when I was applying for assistant professor jobs, some of the departments of criminology/criminal justice where I interviewed at, most of my colleagues and I would probably call cop shops.
-Although some of the faculty had doctorates in Criminology/Criminal Justice or allied fields, many of the full-time instructional staff appeared to have earned their PhDs in the field of education.
+Although a handful of the faculty had doctorates in Criminology/Criminal Justice or allied fields, many of the full-time instructional staff appeared to have earned their PhDs in the field of education.
 Moreover, the full-time faculty produced very few academic publications.
-The departments, schools, or colleges of criminal justice that are called cop shops rarely had a PhD program, but more than likely a terminal master’s degree.
+The departments, schools, or colleges of Criminology/Criminal Justice that are called cop shops rarely had a PhD program, but more than likely a terminal master’s degree.

 Understanding nuance